 There is a really good chance that this post contains affiliate links.
 If you click on one of them, I may receive a small commission at no extra cost for you.
 Please read my disclosure and privacy policies to be fully informed.

-You will be surprised to know that the pink ponds that became so famous with Instagram and videos for their unusual bright pink color, are have in fact been create with a mere industrial purpose, which is to process and extract salt from the sea.
+You will be surprised to know that the pink lakes that became so famous with Instagram and videos for their unusual bright pink color have in fact created with a mere industrial purpose, which is to process and extract salt from the sea.

-It’s a realy industry, a business that a visionary Mexican family started in 1940 when they discovered that this area had a great potential for the production of sea salt and the company is now still thriving, while working with local communities to create awareness on environmental friendly practices and the importance on the respect for the natural environment.
+It’s a real industry, a business that a visionary Mexican family started in 1940 when they discovered that this area had great potential for the production of sea salt and the company is now still thriving while working with local communities to create awareness on environmental-friendly practices and the importance on the respect for the natural environment.

 Today, the population of Las Coloradas lives and works dedicated to the exploitation of the mineral maintaining the ancestral harmony with the environment that guarantees high quality of life and a source of well-being for their families and their community.

 In the eighties, the production reached 500 thousand tons per year of bulk salt and a variety of finished and packaged products.
 All of them, with the highest quality of world standards.

 Currently, in Mexico, the salt company, called ISYSA, occupies the second place in the companies producing sea salt by solar evaporation and is a national leader in the production of grain salts for the industry and commerce of Mexico, thus being a supplier of many of the main companies in the country.

 ISYSA has reached incredible production results without compromising the natural environment.